springfall2008/batpred/docs/developing.md

 scenarios e.g. if you need to connect from your browser to a specific port on the VM, such as if you're working on the documentation.

+Importantly, even if you do a local install of VS Code and use that to edit your code within GitHub, the terminal, the code you're editing any commands that you run, and any processes like `mkdocs` that you may browse to are all running in the Codespaces VM.
+Your local VS Code is connected to the VM through SSH.
+It will appear as if the code, the terminal etc. are local, but they are not.
+Running a local VS Code install connected to Codespaces will not install Python, Python packages or anything else on your local machine.

 Now, from your fork or branch, click on the Code button, and select the Codespaces tab.
 You can create multiple environments, or use a single environment and swap between branches in it.